 Pension insurance provides a secure income against various long-term risks.
 The national pension covers all people residing in Finland if they meet the minimum requirements relating to time of residence.
 Earnings-related pensions cover people with earned income.

 In Finland, earnings-related pensions accrue for nearly all gainful employment.
 There are several earnings-related pension acts.
-Wage earners get earnings-related pensions mainly under the Employees Pensions Act (TyEL), the Seafarer’s Pensions Act (MEL) and, as of the beginning of 2017, the Public Sector Pensions Act (JuEL).
-The Public Sector Pension Act (JuEL) was created in 2017 when the Local Government Pensions Act (KuEL), the State Employees’ Pensions Act (VaEL), the Evangelical-Lutheran Church Pensions Act (KiEL) and the regulations concerning the earnings-related pensions of the employees of Kela (KelaL) merged.
+Wage earners get earnings-related pensions mainly under the Employees Pensions Act (TyEL), the Seafarer’s Pensions Act (MEL) and the Public Sector Pensions Act (JuEL).
+The Public Sector Pension Act (JuEL) was created in 2017 when the Local Government Pensions Act (KuEL), the State Employees’ Pensions Act (VaEL), the Evangelical-Lutheran Church Pensions Act (KiEL), Bank of Finland and the regulations concerning the earnings-related pensions of the employees of Kela (KelaL) merged.